JoseRoca/AfxNova/docs/File Management /CIFileDialogCustomize Class.md

 DIM hr AS HRESULT = pofd.ShowOpen(hwnd)

 ' // Folder name
-print "Folder name: ";  pofd.GetFolder
+OutputDebugStringW "Folder name: ";  pofd.GetFolder

 ' *** Single selection ***
 ' // Get the result
+'IF hr = S_OK THEN
+'   OutputDebugStringW pofd.GetResultString
+'END IF

+' *** Multiple selection ***
 IF hr = S_OK THEN
-   print pofd.GetResult()
-END IF

-' *** Multiple selection ***
    DIM dwsRes AS DWSTRING = pofd.GetResultsString
    FOR i AS LONG = 1 TO pofd.GetResultsCount
-   PRINT pofd.ParseResults(dwsRes, i)
+      OutputDebugStringW pofd.ParseResults(dwsRes, i)
    NEXT
+END IF
 ```